 We first started visiting Punta Gorda in the 1980s.
 When Harpoon Harry’s, a waterfront restaurant built over the river, opened in the early 90’s, Punta Gorda became a regular stop as we headed for south Florida and the Florida Keys.

 The sleepy little village was a pleasant reprise from the commercial development in other waterfront communities along Florida’s west coast.

-Hurricane Brings Life to Punta Gorda
+Hurricane Brings New Life To Punta Gorda

 Then, the unthinkable and unlikely!
 A category 4 hurricane waded through the town of Punta Gorda in a direct hit.
-Hurricane Charley was the first major tropical system to hit Florida since 1992 and the first direct hit to southwest Florida since 1960.
+Hurricane Charley in 2004 was the first major tropical system to hit Florida since 1992 and the first direct hit to southwest Florida since 1960.